Oxidation numbers

 the compound ammonium vanadate (V) in

-are yellow in colour (see image below).
-An equation for this reaction is shown below, note that the ammonium ion and hydrogen sulfate ions are spectator ions and for simplicity I have removed them from the equation below:
+are yellow in colour (see image below), an equation for this reaction is shown below (note that the ammonium ion and hydrogen sulfate ions are spectator ions and for simplicity I have removed them from the equation below):

-VO3(aq)- + 2H + → VO2(aq)+ + H2O(aq)
+VO3(aq)- + 2H + ⇌ VO2(aq)+ + H2O(l)

 When this yellow solution is shaken with powdered zinc it is reduced